Thursday, September 29, 2022

 Nose (10%): light, faint spice, floral notes.
 7/10

-Overall Impression and Harmony (30%): Overall this is a pretty good young rye.
-The alcohol burn is harsh, even for the proof. a bit more time in the wood would clean that up, but it would take away from some of the delicate spice balance.
-It'd be good with a little water or mixed but isn't great to sip on its own.
+Overall Impression and Harmony (30%): This is a good young rye.
+The alcohol burn is harsh, even for the proof.
+A bit more time in the wood would clean that up, but it would take away some of the delicate spice balance.
+It'd be good with a little water or mixed, but it could be better to sip alone.
 I'm curious to try it over ice.
 21/30

-Retry on Ice (25%): The nose is still there and quite lovely. lighter, weaker alcohol burn. doesn't add anything but it does get rid of some roughness.
+Retry on Ice (25%): The nose is still lovely.
+Lighter, weaker alcohol burn. doesn't add anything, but it does get rid of some roughness.
 20/25

 Total Ranking: 70% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill